 Frances E. Baillon practices exclusively on behalf of plaintiffs in the area of employment law.
-Ms. Baillon has litigated cases in state and federal court.
-She has also argued cases before the Minnesota state and federal district courts, the Minnesota Court of Appeals, the Minnesota Supreme Court, and the Eighth Circuit Court of Appeals.
-She has co-authored articles published by MTLA and Fordham Urban Law Journal.
-Ms. Baillon has previously been named in the Rising Stars list in Minnesota Law & Politics magazine.
-Prior to becoming a founding partner of Baillon Thome Jozwiak & Wanta LLP, Ms. Baillon was a Senior Attorney at Halunen & Associates, where she was a member of the management committee and led the firm's appellate practice.
+Ms. Baillon litigates and tries employment cases in state and federal court involving sexual harassment, discrimination and retaliation.
+She has also successfully argued cases before the Minnesota state and federal district courts, the Minnesota Court of Appeals, the Minnesota Supreme Court, and the Eighth Circuit Court of Appeals.
+Ms. Baillon has co-authored and contributed to articles published by Minnesota Association for Justice, Fordham Urban Law Journal and the Bureau of National Affairs.
+Ms. Baillon is an Employment Law Specialist, certified by the Minnesota State Bar Association and has consistently been named a Super Lawyer and Rising Star.

 - Employment Law – Employee